Raleigh, Florida

 Raleigh is a census-designated place (CDP) in Levy County, Florida, United States.
 The population was 357 at the 2020 census, down from 373 at the 2010 census.
 It is part of the Gainesville, Florida Metropolitan Statistical Area.

 Geography

-Raleigh is located at in northeastern Levy County, at the intersection of U.S. routes 27 and 41 with County Road 335, 4 mi north of Williston and 7 mi south of Archer.
+Raleigh is located in northeastern Levy County, at the intersection of U.S. routes 27 and 41 with County Road 335, 4 mi north of Williston and 7 mi south of Archer.

 According to the United States Census Bureau, the CDP has a total area of 5.0 km2, all land.

 Demographics

 Raleigh was first listed as a census designated place in the 2010 U.S. census.